Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

-\end{theorem} We discuss the challenges in bounding this probability and outline the main idea of the proof in Subsection~\ref{subsection:proofofCondorcet winning}.
-In practical scenarios, the number of labelers, i.e., $m$, is finite, while the number $n$ of generated responses can be infinite.
+We discuss the challenges in bounding this probability and outline the main idea of the proof in Section~\ref{sec:upper bound proof}.
+In practical language modeling scenarios, the number of labelers, i.e., $m$, is finite, while the number $n$ of generated responses can be infinite.
 Therefore, we analyze the probability in the regime where \( m \) is fixed and \( n \to \infty \).
-Under this choice, the first term decays super-polynomially with \( n \), while both the second and third terms decay polynomially with \( n \).
-Moreover, the second term decays more slowly than the third term and satisfies
+Under this regime and when $A,B$ are fixed constants, the third term decays super-polynomially with \( n \), while both the first and second terms decay polynomially with \( n \).
+Moreover, the first term decays more slowly than the second term and satisfies